markabrahams/node-net-snmp/README.md

    Solomon)
  * Update the list of SNMP version 1 related RFCs we adhere to in the `Standards Compliance` section of the README.md file

+## Version 1.1.11 - 27/12/2013

+ * Add `sourceAddress` and `sourcePort` optional options to the `Session` classes `createSession()` method, which can be used to control from which IP address and port messages should be sent

 # Roadmap